 Here are the steps to file a complaint if you believe that a professional background check has been unlawfully used against you:

-• You can also file a complaint with the New Jersey Department of Labor and Workforce Development or the state civil rights commission.
+- You can also file a complaint with the New Jersey Department of Labor & Workforce Development or the state Civil Rights Commission.
 State agencies may be able to assist with additional types of discrimination claims.

 Proper research of relevant laws is also needed for compliance.
 In principle, such laws safeguard from unwarranted invasion of privacy starting from how the data is collected to how it is used.

-In summary, records are available and accessible to any citizen looking to find out more about somebody else’s past or double-check their own information files; however, it is also important to be aware of the ethical use of information and individuals’ privacy rights as you use the methods covered here to conduct a free search of Bergen County Public records.
+In summary, records are available to any citizen looking to find out more about somebody else’s past or double-check their own files; however, it’s also important to be aware of the ethical use of information and individuals’ privacy rights as you use the methods covered here to conduct a free search of Bergen County public records.
+Use the steps for finding public records in New Jersey for statewide guidance.

 References